Bruno-OGSilva/Customer-Retail-Analytics/models/staging/stg_sobeys_stores.md

-# Staging Model: staging_sobeys_stores
+# Staging Model: stg_sobeys_stores

 ## Overview
-The `staging_sobeys_stores` model is designed to extract and transform raw store data for Sobeys from the POS system.
+The `stg_sobeys_stores` model is designed to extract and transform raw store data for Sobeys from the POS system.
 It pulls data from the `raw_sobeys_stores` source in the `pos` schema, standardizes column names, and derives a unique store identifier.
 This cleaned data serves as the foundation for downstream analytics and reporting in your data warehouse.

 ## Source Data
 - **Source Table:** `pos.raw_sobeys_stores`